alizeacar/alizeacar/README.md

 🤝 I’m looking for help with Turkish Question Answering 💻 All of my projects are available at https://github.com/alizeacar 💬 Ask me about NLP, Machine Learning, Python
-📫 How to reach saeacar@gmail.com
+📫 How to reach me saeacar@gmail.com

 <!---